-Laure, the receptionist met us moments after we parked and led us up the reception area which also serves as the dining area and self-service kitchen area.
-Laure explained how everything worked, handed us our little lantern and we were off to our bubble room.
+Laure, the receptionist, met us moments after we parked and led us up the reception area, serving as the dining area and self-service kitchen area.
+Laure explained how everything worked, handed us our little lantern, and we were off to our bubble room.

 Who would enjoy glamping and sleeping in a bubble?

-This is not someplace where you go to party and make lots of noise so there is that to keep in mind.
+This is not someplace where you go and make a lot of noise or party like it’s 1999.

-I recommend going with someone- as a couple, with your mom, your bestie or your kid who is over the age of six but I don’t recommend going alone.
+I recommend going with someone- as a couple, with your mom, your bestie or your kids over the age of six, but I don’t recommend going alone.

 FYI, there are 3 spectacular tree houses located on the property which we visited but did not sleep in.
 They looked adorable.